-Westerby says that responsibility for Mr N's loss should lie with Joseph Oliver and/or Abana.
+Westerby says that responsibility for Mr H's loss should lie with Joseph Oliver and/or Abana.

-As set out above, I accept that it may be the case that Joseph Oliver, in advising Mr N to enter into a SIPP, could be responsible for initiating the course of action that led to Mr N's loss.
+As set out above, I accept that it may be the case that Joseph Oliver, in advising Mr H to enter into a SIPP, could be responsible for initiating the course of action that led to Mr H's loss.

 However, the complaint against Westerby is the complaint I'm considering here.
 And for the reasons I've set out earlier in this decision, I consider that Westerby has failed to comply with its own distinct regulatory obligations under the Principles.
-It's therefore my view that it's fair and reasonable for Westerby to compensate Mr N for the full measure of his losses - as Westerby could have put a stop to things if it had acted fairly and reasonably by rejecting Mr N's application from Joseph Oliver.
+It's therefore my view that it's fair and reasonable for Westerby to compensate Mr H for the full measure of his losses - as Westerby could have put a stop to things if it had acted fairly and reasonably by rejecting Mr H's application.

-I therefore consider that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mr N to the full extent of his losses.
+I therefore consider that in the circumstances, it's fair and reasonable to direct Westerby to compensate Mr H to the full extent of his losses.